Dogs are known for their affectionate nature and display of love towards their owners.

 Before You Go…

-Now you know the answer to the question, “Why do dogs lick your mouth and nose?”.
+Now you know why dogs lick your mouth and nose.

 If you want to learn more, read the following articles too!